-We account for the granting of stock options and stock-settled stock appreciation rights ("SSARs") to our employees and non-employee directors under the fair value method of accounting using a Black-Scholes valuation model.
-The fair value of stock options and SSARs is recorded and amortized over the vesting period for both graded and cliff vesting awards on a straight-line basis.
+The fair value of stock options and stock-settled stock appreciation rights ("SSARs") is calculated using the Black-Scholes valuation model.
 The following table summarizes the weighted average fair value of the stock options and SSARs granted for each of the following periods and the related weighted average assumptions:

-For the Six Mor June 30
+Months ended nber 30,

 2006 2005

-Fair-value of stock option and SSARs (per share) \$ 11.58 \$ 7.62
+Fair value of stock option and SSARs (per share) \$ 11.58 \$ 7.62

 Expected life (in years) 4.3 4.6

 Expected volatility 29.6% 30.7%

 Risk-free interest rates 4.8% 3.9%

 Dividend yields 0.4% 0.6%

 The expected life of the stock options and SSARs represents the estimated period of time from grant until exercise or conversion and is based on vesting schedules and expected post-vesting employment termination behavior.
 Expected volatility is based on the historical volatility of the Company's stock over the period that is equivalent to the award's expected life.
 Risk-free interest rates are based on the U.S. Treasury yield curve at the time of grant for the period that is equivalent to the award's expected life.
-Dividend yields are based on the historical dividends of the Company over the period that is equivalent to the award's expected life, as adjusted for the increases in the Company's stock price.
+Dividend yields are based on the historical dividends of the Company over the period that is equivalent to the award's expected life.
+Bisk-free interest rates are based on the Company over the period that is equivalent to the award's expected life.
+Bisk-free based on the historical dividends of the Company over the period that is equivalent to the award's expected life, as adjusted for the increases in the Company's stock price.